This site contains affiliate links. Please see Policies for more information.

 Where’s the recipe?

-If you’d like to skip over the information about prepping this recipe ahead of time, beginner directions about how to cook this recipe, and special diet information, please scroll to the bottom of the post, where you’ll find the easy to print Fajita breakfast Casserole Recipe!
+If you’d like to skip over the information about prepping this recipe ahead of time, beginner directions about how to cook this recipe, nutrition, and healthy eating plan points, please scroll to the bottom of the post, where you’ll find the easy to print Fajita Breakfast Casserole Recipe!

-- Bell Peppers Packed with vitamins, low in calories, and so flavorful!
-Choose your favorites to use in this recipe.
+- Bell Peppers: Packed with vitamins, low in calories, and so flavorful!
+I prefer using red bell pepper, but choose your favorite colors (green pepper, yellow pepper, orange pepper, etc) to use in this recipe.

-- Onions High in vitamin C. I prefer to use red onions because they’re less inflammatory than other colors.
+- Onions: High in vitamin C. I prefer to use red onions because they’re less inflammatory than other colors.
+If you only have a yellow onion on hand, feel free to use that.

-- Vegetable seasoning This jazzes the recipe up a little, and it easy to make!
-You can find the recipe for my homemade vegetable seasoning here.
+- Vegetable seasoning: This jazzes the recipe up a little, and it’s easy to make!
+You can easily make your own at home by following this homemade vegetable seasoning recipe.

-- Olive oil I prefer olive oil coconut oil when I cook.
+- Olive oil: I prefer olive oil and coconut oil when I cook.
 They’re healthier choices and aren’t as processed as some other oils.
-You can read more about which cooking oils are best here.
+You can read more about which cooking oils are best.

 Don’t forget to allow a few minutes for your pressure cooker to come to pressure and release pressure!